DomFord/domford.net/content/conference-talk/ford-lost-futures-2018/index.md

 - lost futures
 ---

+Presented at the 2018 Nordic DiGRA Conference in Bergen, Norway, 28–30 November.

 *This presentation has since been developed into [a journal article]({{< relref "/publication/ford-haunting-2021" >}}).*

 # Extended abstract